tca2/birdseyevyu/README.md

 <!-- badges: end -->

-The goal of {datavyu} is to to to facilitate the use of the open-source **datavyu** software for the analysis of qualitative audiovisual data
+The goal of {datavyu} is to to to facilitate the use of the open-source **datavyu** software for the analysis of qualitative audiovisual data.
+This package extensively uses [{datavyur}](https://github.com/iamamutt/datavyu) for preparing the data for the summary statistic and plotting functions in this package.
+We do not intend to duplicate the functionality of that excellent package in ours; we focus instead on summarizing datavyu output and preparing the output for use in other analyses.

 ## Installation